Math Day's Purpose

 During the afternoon, students will have the opportunity to participate in mathematical games and puzzles and to visit with representatives from many of our science departments on campus.

 In 2013, we hosted 1,549 students from 109 Nebraska high schools, our highest record of students.
-The next highest was at our 10th Anniversary celebration in November 1999, when we hosted 1,434 students from 103 Nebraska high schools.
+The next highest after 2014 was at our 10th Anniversary celebration in November 1999, when we hosted 1,434 students from 103 Nebraska high schools.

 Math Day consists of one individual and two team mathematics competitions.
 All students participate in a multiple-choice, preliminary exam called PROBE I (Problems Requiring Original and Brilliant Effort).
 The top 40 students then move on to take the now famous essay exam called PROBE II.
 The PROBE top 10 Nebraska high school students (sum of PROBE I and II) are awarded a total of $34,000 in four-year scholarships to UNL.